 Alongside the resident group there would be vaudeville acts, comics, magicians and animal acts.
 Producer Angus Wright wanted to make the show wholly professional, not relying on new or amateur talent, searching up and down the country for the best talent available.
 Talking to The Stage just before the pilot show Wright said "Speed, novelty and surprise are the ingredients we're looking for.
 There are an enormous number of talented people who are never seen on television because there aren't enough outlets for this type of entertainment".

-It was followed up in 1971 with Oliver in the Underworld, but this time Freddie meets less friendly characters, proving a little scary for some of the audience.
-But no fear, here was always Freddie's Joke Hall of Fame.
+It was followed in 1971 by Oliver in the Underworld, but this time Freddie meets less friendly characters, proving a little scary for some of the audience.
+But no fear, there was always Freddie's Joke Hall.

 What started as a vehicle to promote a pop group past their sell by date had in the end become a much loved and much missed relic.